 Day 5 - Namib-Naukluft National Park

-Watching the sunrise over the red dunes is an iconic highlight of any trip to Namibia and this morning you will rise before the sun to capture this magnificent moment.
-A brisk climb up Dune 45 offers you the perfect vantage point to marvel at the changing colours of the desert sunrise.
-Once satisfied you will descend this famous dune and enjoy a hearty breakfast before catching a 4X4 transfer into Sossusvlei, here you will spend time on foot visiting the pans at Sossusvlei and Deadvlei.
-Your day in the desert continues this afternoon as you join a local expert for an educational desert excursion.
+Today you will rise early for your drive to the Namib-Naukluft National Park.
+Entering the park just after sunrise and travel through to the famous Dune 45.
+A brisk climb up Dune 45 offers the perfect vantage point to marvel at the changing colours of the desert.
+Once satisfied you descend this famous dune and enjoy a hearty breakfast before catching a 4×4 transfer into Sossusvlei, here you will spend time on foot visiting the pans at Sossusvlei and Deadvlei.
 Tonight empty the red sand from your shoes and spend the night under the magnificent desert stars, knowing that you have spent a full-day enjoying the wonders of this harsh land.
 (BLD)

-Included Highlight: Sunrise hike up Dune 45, 4×4 shuttle to Sossusvlei / Deadvlei
+Included Highlight: Sesriem Canyon, Hike up Dune 45, 4×4 shuttle to Sossusvlei / Deadvlei.

 Day 7 – Swakopmund

-The massive granite formations of Spitzkoppe tower 700 metres above the desert plains below and the presence of rock art indicates their significance to the San people who lived here many years ago.
-Enjoy a walk with a local guide and have the opportunity to view some examples of the San’s rock art before setting of for your overnight stop for the evening.
+Leaving early, you make your way to the massive granite formations of Spitzkoppe which tower 700 metres above the desert plains below.
+The presence of rock art indicates their significance to the San people who lived here many years ago.
+You will enjoy a walk with a local guide and have the opportunity to view some examples of the San’s rock art before setting off for your overnight stop for the evening.
 (BLD)

 Included Highlight: Visit and explore Spitzkoppe with a local guide.